esentialss/btlo-writeups/phishing-analiysis-2.md

 **For some unknown reason one of the URLs contains a Facebook profile URL.
 What is the username (not necessarily the display name) of this account, based on the URL?**

-First URL I checked was the sent URL and thought that the zzyuchengzhika text in the URL is the answer but not, so next url I checked was in the Amazon Support Team text and if I pointed on this I could see the URL
+First URL I checked was the sent URL and thought that the zzyuchengzhika text in the URL is the answer but not, so next URL I checked was in the Amazon Support Team text and when I hovered over it I could see the URL

 <img width="144" height="22" alt="{85D8302A-B7C0-4849-B99E-EBFB6D558AED}" src="https://github.com/user-attachments/assets/511a58e2-ca6f-47d3-ba7f-291e03afeb23" />